HimanshuMishra123/istio-guide/Admission controller-self.md

 Here's the flow of how the webhook interaction works between Kubernetes and Istio:

-1. **API Request**: A request to create or modify a Kubernetes resource (e.g., a pod) is sent to the Kubernetes API server.
+1. **API Request**: A request to create or modify a Kubernetes resource (e.g., a pod) is sent to the Kubernetes API server. the API server first handles authentication and authorization.

 2. **Admission Control**:
    - **Built-in Admission Controllers**: The API server first processes any built-in admission controllers.
-   - **Mutating Admission Webhook**: If configured, the API server forwards the request to the mutating admission webhook endpoint.
+   - **Dynamic Admission Webhook Controllers**: If configured, Istio leverages dynamic admission controller the Mutating Admission Webhook Controller and the Validating Admission Webhook Controller. the API server forwards the request to the mutating admission webhook endpoint first.
 This endpoint is specified in the `MutatingWebhookConfiguration` CRD.

-3. **Webhook Invocation**:
+This configuration specifies rules for the Mutating Admission Webhook Controller, such as:
+   - The types of resources it applies to (e.g., pods).
+   - The namespace scope.
+   - The service endpoint to which the API server should forward the request for mutation.

+3. **Mutating Admission Webhook invoked**:
    - The API server sends the admission review request to the Istio sidecar injector webhook service, which is an external HTTP(S) service running within the Kubernetes cluster, managed by Istio.

 4. **Webhook Processing**: